 Consider the following example where conditional expression

-x > y returns false, so it the returns the first statement after ?.
+x > y returns true and so it executes the first statement after

 int x = 20, y = 10; var result = x > y ? "x is greater than y" : "x is less than or equal to y"; Console.WriteLine(result);

 The ternary operator can return a value of any data type.
 So it is advisable to store it in implicitly typed variable - var.